azure123devops123/spring-first-app/CICD-PIPELINE-2.md

 # Configure Docker Tool using option Install automatically by 'Download from docker.com' and latest version.

+# make sure you install docker and docker-compose on the slave node. otherwise you will get an error.

 # Write the groovy script to build docker image

 ======================================================= Trivy Scan  =========================================================